|Guide||♦||18 Triplogs||3 Topics|

 When I came through in July 2009, Flagstaff Spring was not really flowing, although the damp ground indicated that the water level was very close to the surface.
 My dad reports that in June 2009, Flagstaff Spring was flowing nicely.

 Make sure to keep left when you ascend the riparian zone.
-There is avalanche damage to the right, and isn't very fun to navigate.
-After a few hundred feet the canyon begins to fork, and you will need to look for a faint path heading up into the trees.
-If you miss it, just get out of the riparian area and head up the slope.
+There is avalanche damage to the right, and it isn't enjoyable to navigate.
+After a few hundred feet, the canyon begins to fork, and you will need to look for a faint path heading up into the trees.
+If you miss it, get out of the riparian area and head up the slope.
 In June 2009, my dad had to turn back at this point due to snow (lacking proper gear).
 In July 2009, we followed the faint trail from the riparian zone (it disappeared within a few hundred feet) and soon began finding our own way amongst the trees.
 Maybe two-thirds of the way to the lip of the cirque, as the hill continued to steepen, we caught a game trail in a south-westerly direction until we reached the lip.
-As before, if you miss the game trail, just keep heading up.
+As before, if you miss the game trail, keep heading up.

 Once on the cirque, it's more of an area to explore than a specific destination.
 I found that the coolest areas were in the south and west areas of the cirque, which are more open and provide breathtaking views of the Core Ridge and the Humphrey's Ridgeline.
-The Core Ridge is likely the main volcanic vent that provided lava and whatnot to this beastly mountain back in it's heyday.
-The Core Ridge is also a glacier-carved feature called an arete, which is a ridgeline steepened by cirques carving into it on two sides.
-During our July 2009 trip, a couple patches of snow remained, with great-tasting water flowing down into the cirque and the bitter-sweet smell of alpine wildflowers lofting into the air.
+The Core Ridge is likely the main volcanic vent that provided lava and whatnot to this beastly mountain back in its heyday.
+The Core Ridge is also a glacier-carved feature called an arete, which is a ridgeline steepened by cirques carved into it on two sides.
+During our July 2009 trip, a couple of patches of snow remained, with great-tasting water flowing down into the cirque and the bitter-sweet smell of alpine wildflowers lofting into the air.
 Make sure to spend some time up here and experience all the magic of this sweet, sweet area!

-A map showing the cirque is provided here
+A map showing the cirque is provided here.